adelphimathcs/repoBuilder/readme.md

 #repo builder

 This app is meant to be an automation of creating github repos from your local command line.
+The library being used is called [Github_api](https://github.com/peter-murach/github) the documentation is extensive but not 100% accurate(as it seems).

 #How to use